 It could be a pair of socks with holes in; some clothes that still don’t fit; that old faded mug with the chip in it; or the unwanted (guilt-laden) gift.
 Everything and anything that hasn‘t been used in the last twelve months, consider discarding.

-Minimalism is in the news a good deal at the moment.
-Getting rid of non-essential ‘stuff’ and freeing ourselves from the trappings of consumer culture.
+Minimalism has received a good deal of media attention, being touted as a way of freeing ourselves from the trappings of consumer culture by getting rid of non-essential ‘stuff’.
 But it’s not just about de-cluttering.
 “Minimalists don’t focus on having less, less, less; rather, we focus on making room for more: more time, more passion, more experiences, more growth, more contribution, more contentment.
 More freedom.
-Clearing the clutter from life’s path helps us make that room,” say minimalists, Ryan Nicodemus and Joshua Fields Millburn.
+Clearing the clutter from life’s path helps us make that room,” say minimalists Ryan Nicodemus and Joshua Fields Millburn.

 Research suggests too that you are more likely to get enduring happiness from experiences rather than possessions.
 “When it comes to spending disposable income, experiential purchases tend to make people happier than material purchases”, say Carter & Gilovich.
 Although you may get that initial burst of excitement from your new shiny tablet, gratification will wane over time.
 Whereas studies suggest the converse with experiences: satisfaction increases with time.
 So if you are pondering a shopping spree or upgrading to that new mobile phone – think again!
 Maybe a gallery or a weekend away would be a better choice.